handk85/web-test-tutorial/README.md

 ### How to run

+You should run backend in a terminal session.

 - Move to the backend directory: `cd frontend`
 - Install dependencies and build: `npm ci`
 - Run test: `npm test`